Low Elevation Coastal Zone (LECZ)Follow Us: Twitter Follow Us on Facebook YouTube Flickr | Share: Twitter Facebook

 - Recommended Citation(s)*:

 Center for International Earth Science Information Network - CIESIN - Columbia University, and CUNY Institute for Demographic Research - CIDR - City University of New York.
 2021.
 Low Elevation Coastal Zone (LECZ) Urban-Rural Population and Land Area Estimates, Version 3.
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/d1x1-d702.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/d1x1-d702.
 Accessed DAY MONTH YEAR.

 MacManus, K., D. Balk, H. Engin, G. McGranahan, and R. Inman.
 2021.
 Estimating Population and Urban Areas at Risk of Coastal Hazards, 1990-2015: How Data Choices Matter.
 Earth System Science Data 13:5747-5801. https://doi.org/10.5194/essd-13-5747-2021.